About Our Research Training

 A scholarship oversight committee (SOC) meets with each first year fellow just prior to the end of the first year of fellowship and again halfway during the second year of fellowship.
 The primary purpose of the SOC is to provide additional mentorship for the fellow as they start their research year and it consists of several ID faculty members with different research backgrounds.
 The SOC serves as a sounding board for the fellow and mentor to address any issues that may arise while working on the research project and creates a formal process where the research can be presented to a group that is not intimately familiar with the research to receive their constructive feedback.
 The SOC will offer suggestions about what seems feasible during this time period, raise different approaches to address residual questions which may not have been considered, and review and monitor the timeline of the research to ensure that progress is being made so the work can be completed.
 Individual members of the SOC often serve as informal mentors outside of the formal SOC process to ensure the research experience is optimized.

-Monthly Research in Progress Meetings
+Research in Progress Meetings

-Research within the ID Division is presented once a month in an informal setting allowing for feedback to help improve the research prior to it being a finished project.
+Research within the ID Division is presented frequently in an informal setting allowing for feedback to help improve the research prior to it being a finished project.
 Research at any stage is presented by both the fellows and faculty and ranges from early ideas with no data having been obtained to well-conceived projects closer to completion that have residual issues related to design or statistics that the researcher would like assistance with and would benefit from sharing their project with the Division.
 Often the fellows, during their research year, will take advantage of these meetings as they move forward with their projects as another opportunity for feedback to help shape their research.